lsb/webtext/README.md

 # webtext

-Recreating webtext from publicly available sources
+Recreating the Reddit-based WebText dataset from publicly available sources